SAP-archive/teched2020-DAT262/exercises/ex2/README.md

 ## Summary

 In the Deep Dive demos and in the Exercises, we have jointly worked on the implementation of delta-enabled data sources and remote functionality in S/4HANA and have leveraged these features directly in SAP Data Intelligence.
 We could now extend these use cases for more complex scenarios.
-The general implementation approaches and the support that the Data Intelligence applications provide would then still be the same.<br><br>
+The general implementation approaches and the support that the Data Intelligence applications provide would then still be the same.<br>

 In case you have asked yourself if there are similar options for the integration with other ABAP systems such as ECC or BW, the answer is 'yes'!
 In these cases, you can make use of the unmodifying DMIS add-on, which provides the ABAP Pipeline Engine also for these systems.<br>